NC Innovations Waiver and Innovations Waiver Waitlist

 Not necessarily.
 An individual with a Standard Plan can remain with the Standard Plan until an NC Innovations Waiver slot becomes available – then they will switch to Vaya.

-An individual on the Registry of Unmet Needs may switch to Vaya before receiving a NC Innovations Waiver slot if the services the person needs are not offered through their current plan.
+An individual on the Innovations Waiver Waitlist may switch to Vaya before receiving a NC Innovations Waiver slot if the services the person needs are not offered through their current plan.

 Yes.
 Your NC Innovations Waiver services can move with you across North Carolina.
-If you move out of North Carolina, you will lose your NC Innovations Waiver slot or your place on the waitlist – the Registry of Unmet Needs.
+If you move out of North Carolina, you will lose your NC Innovations Waiver slot or your place on the Innovations Waiver Waitlist.

-It is important to let your care manager know of any address change.
+It is important to let your care manager know if your address changes.
 Your care manager and your local Department of Social Services (DSS) will let you know if a move will affect your Medicaid eligibility and Vaya enrollment.

-It is important that your local DSS to always have the information they need to update your Medicaid eligibility and that you read and respond to all letters they send you.
+It is important that your local DSS always has the information they need to update your Medicaid eligibility and that you read and respond to all letters they send you.

-Vaya offers Registry of Unmet Needs Training sessions.
-Participants will receive an overview of NC Innovations and the Registry of Unmet Needs (RUN).
-Participants will learn the steps to apply for the Registry of Unmet Needs as well as become familiar with some available services under NC Innovations.
-This virtual training is available to people interested in the Registry of Unmet Needs, stakeholders, and community members.
+Vaya offers Innovations Waiver Waitlist Training sessions.
+Participants will receive an overview of NC Innovations and the Innovations Waiver Waitlist.
+Participants will learn the steps to apply for the Innovations Waiver Waitlist as well as become familiar with some services that are available under NC Innovations.
+This virtual training is available to people interested in the Innovations Waiver Waitlist, stakeholders, and community members.

 Find an upcoming date on our calendar.